mauree155/Examining-Air-Quality-and-Health-Outcomes-in-Lagos-Nigeria/README.md

-## 8. Results and Recommendations
+## 8. keyaways and Recommendations
-Results summary
+keyaways
 1. Pollution levels were consistently higher in the dry season and were elevated in early-year months.
 2. Ikeja and Yaba carried the largest respiratory case burdens.
 3. PM2.5 showed the clearest positive association with respiratory cases among individual pollutants, though the effect size was modest.